The Beloved (band): Later activity

 After X, the compilation Single File followed in 1997, promoted by a re-release of "The Sun Rising" (which reached number 31, only five positions lower than the original 1989 release) which included some new remixes.

 Jon and Helena released several underground 12" singles in the following years under different names, including: "It's a Universal Thing" / "All That Jazz", "Stella Does Tricks" and "Density" (1998, 2000, 2001, as Adam & Eve); "Ride with Me" (1998, as Lucky Hole); "Baby Sheik" (1998, as The London Authority); and "King of Deep" / "Peking Dub" (2003, as Deepo King).
 Jon also released two further Beloved singles in 2000: "With You", a cover version of Sparks' 1981 song "When I'm with You", which was originally recorded for a tribute album, and "Timeslip".

-Starting in the late 1990s, Marsh became a well-respected club DJ, holding monthly residencies at Ministry of Sound between 1994 and 1998, and Fabric between 1999 and 2004.
-He played all over the UK and Europe and regularly featured in techno compilations by Fabric until he stopped in the late 2000s to focus more on his family.
+Starting in the late 1990s, Marsh became a club DJ, holding monthly residencies at Ministry of Sound between 1994 and 1998, and Fabric between 1999 and 2004.
+He played across the UK and Europe and regularly featured in techno compilations by Fabric until he stopped in the late 2000s to focus more on his family.
 He has also collaborated with original band member Steve Waddington and others on new material, most of which remains unreleased.